 Collaborative and applied professional learning strengthens teaching practice

-Teachers work together, propelled and critically challenged by expert input, to learn, shape and strengthen teaching practice for ongoing progress and achievement.
+Teachers work together, propelled and critically challenged by expert input, to learn, shape and strengthen teaching practice for ongoing growth and performance.

 Key points